 Did you know that there’s a natural antidepressant in soil?
 It’s true.
 Mycobacterium vaccae is the substance under study and has indeed been found to mirror the effect on neurons that drugs like Prozac provide.
 The bacterium is found in soil and may stimulate serotonin production, which makes you relaxed and happier.
 Studies were conducted on cancer patients and they reported a better quality of life and less stress.

-Serotonin has been linked depression, anxiety, obsessive compulsive disorder and bipolar problems.
+Lack of serotonin has been linked to depression, anxiety, obsessive compulsive disorder and bipolar problems.
 The bacterium appears to be a natural antidepressant in soil and has no adverse health effects.
 These antidepressant microbes in soil may be as easy to use as just playing in the dirt.

 Most avid gardeners will tell you that their landscape is their “happy place” and the actual physical act of gardening is a stress reducer and mood lifter.
 The fact that there is some science behind it adds additional credibility to these garden addicts’ claims.
 The presence of a soil bacteria antidepressant is not a surprise to many of us who have experienced the phenomenon ourselves.
 Backing it up with science is fascinating, but not shocking, to the happy gardener.